Mollyblog

 “Her banker was horrified,” said Marshall.
 “But being conservative was never one of her traits.”

 When she died in 1944, she donated the building to the city, and it was leased to the Pasadena Art Museum (a forerunner of the Museum of Contemporary Art).
-Andy Warhol, Jackson Pollock and Marcel Duchamp all had exhibitions there before the organization moved to its current location and became the Norton Simon Museum.
+Andy Warhol, Jackson Pollock and Marcel Duchamp all had exhibitions there before the organization moved to its current locat07_charityion and became the Norton Simon Museum.
 By the time the building became the Pacific Asia Museum in 1971, it already had a rich history.

 And it seems Marshall, museum staff and trustees are continuing the legacy.
 The museum was the first in the United States to display contemporary art from China after the revolution, to show aboriginal art, and to display an exhibit of Tibetan furniture.
 A groundbreaking exhibit in the fall of 2006 will feature collaboration between Filipino, Chinese, Japanese and other cultural art alliances interpreting the theme of “food,” while other shows next year will look at the tradition of the geisha and 1,000 years of Thai art.